 Porsche Taycan electric 2021: prices, specs and pictures

-Porsche has announced the arrival of an entry-level rear-wheel-drive variant of its Taycan electric car for the UK market.
-The model first appeared in China in late 2020, but has now been confirmed for these shores.
+Earlier in 2021, Porsche announced the arrival of an entry-level rear-drive variant of the Taycan (pictured top) for the UK market.
+It first appeared in China in late 2020, but has now been confirmed for these shores.
 It's simply called 'Taycan' and sits below the Taycan 4S, Taycan Turbo and Taycan Turbo S in the range.

 Like the 4S, the rear-wheel-drive Taycan offers a choice of two battery sizes: 79.2 or 93.4kWh, translating to maximum driving ranges of 268 and 301 miles respectively.
 With the smaller battery (which Porsche calls the 'Performance Battery'), power output is 331bhp (temporarily increasing to 414bhp in Overboost mode), while the larger-battery version (known as the 'Performance Battery Plus') makes 375bhp – or 469bhp with Overboost.

 The Performance Battery has a maximum charging speed of 225kW, while the Performance Battery Plus can charge at 270kW.
 The increased speed for the latter model cancels out the difference in capacity when it comes to charging times; Porsche says both versions can be topped up from 5% to 80% capacity in just over 22 minutes, which works out at five minutes of charging to add just over 60 miles of driving range.